Farzana101-ship/Farzana-portfolio/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+⚠️ Note: This project was previously unlicensed.
+As of October 19, 2025, it is released under the MIT License.
+Any use of this code before this date without permission is unauthorized.
+Please respect the license terms and credit the original author.